-The Principal should then consult the relevant guidance to confirm that a fixed term exclusion is the most appropriate response and also consider any alternatives to fixed term exclusion, the risk to the child from being at home (especially Looked After Children) and whether other agencies should be involved.
+The Principal should then consult the relevant guidance to confirm that a suspension is the most appropriate response and also consider any alternatives to suspension, the risk to the child from being at home (especially Looked After Children) and whether other agencies should be involved.
 No decision should be taken in the heat of the moment and where appropriate complex decisions should be tested by other members of the SLT and/or Chair of Governors.
-The College will also give due considerations to the impact on public examinations in the event of an exclusion from school.
+The College will also give due considerations to the impact on public examinations in the event of a suspension from school.